HERE’S ONE TO WARM THE HEART OF ANY DARPA MIND CONTROL ADVOCATE

 Now, what leaped out at me in the article was this:

-"'Our early understanding about the brain's functional regions came from patients who showed changes in their behavior after losing a part of their brain to traumatic brain injury or a tumor,' said Arnd Pralle, the assistant professor of physics who is leading the new UB study.
+"'Our early understanding about the brain's functional regions came from patients who showed changes in their behavior after losing a part of their brain to or a tumor,' said Arnd Pralle, the assistant professor of physics who is leading the new UB study.
 'The ability to now reversibly turn individual cells off or on and to observe the animal's behavior brings us finally to the level of the actual neurological circuit, which is extremely exciting.'

 "The new NIMH funding, which comes from the National Institute of Health's program for Exceptional, Unconventional Research Enabling Knowledge Acceleration (EUREKA), is a testament to the promise of Pralle's work."